twiddlingbits/twr-wasm/docs/api/api-typescript.md

 Note that this section describes blocking input.
 As an alternative, you can send events (keyboard, mouse, timer, etc) to a non-blocking C function from JavaScript using `callC`.
 See the [`balls`](../examples/examples-balls.md) or [`pong`](../examples/examples-pong.md) examples.

 ### SharedArrayBuffers
-`twrWasmModuleAsync` uses SharedArrayBuffers which require certain HTTP headers to be set.
-Note that `twrWasmModule` has an advantage in that it does **not** use SharedArrayBuffers.
+`twrWasmModuleAsync` uses SharedArrayBuffers which require certain CORS HTTP headers to be set.
+Note that `twrWasmModule` does **not** use SharedArrayBuffers.
+If you limit yourself to `twrWasmModule` you will not need to worry about configuring the CORS http headers on your web server.

 Github pages doesn't support the needed CORS headers for SharedArrayBuffers.
 But other web serving sites do have options to enable the needed CORS headers.
 For example, the azure static web site config file `staticwebapp.config.json` looks like this:
 ~~~json